sprabhu07/Yolo/README.md

 This.py file has utility methods for the YOLO model.
 Courtesy of [Jason Brownlee](https://machinelearningmastery.com/how-to-perform-object-detection-with-yolov3-in-keras/).

 ## Results
-The results of the project can be seen closely by looking at the code in the .ipynb file.
+The results of the project can be seen closely by looking at the code in the .ipynb file and the output.mp4 file in the project.